Comp-coder-4/Retail-Cleaning-Project/00_README_PROJECT_OVERVIEW.md

 However, there was still an old Item Code column and an old Price Per Unit column with missing values (for Categories EHE and FUR). **This meant I still had redundant data**.

 I had to remove the old columns since they still had missing values.
 For the old Item Code column, I first inserted the same XLOOKUP function that I used in the new trimmed Item Code column.
 However, this produced a #REF! error (see "Replacing old Item Code with values from XLOOKUP Item Code").
+This was because the new trimmed Item Code column had functions in its cells.

 I realised that retrieving just the values in the new column without functions could solve this.
 To do this, I copied the entire dataset into a new excel sheet and used "Paste Special > Values" pasting option (see screenshot "Special Paste.png").
 This gave me a dataset without any functions in the cells.

-I had to remove the old Item Code and Price Per Unit columns as well as columns I used to check XLOOKUP calculations (see "Data with old columns.png" - old columns in red, calculation columns in blue).
+I could now remove the old Item Code and Price Per Unit columns as well as the columns I used to check my XLOOKUP calculations (see "Data with old columns.png" - old columns in red, calculation columns in blue).
 After removing these columns, a clean dataset remained (see "Clean data.png").

 ## Data Source